excThe Man From UNCLE

 The three leads struggle to tread water, as any humanoid form does in a Guy Ritchie production, but the playful “who cares” texture to the film is part of the appeal.
 Certainly, the day-glo alacrity of the swinging ‘60s are a much snugger fit for Guy Ritchie’s discombobulated, ricocheting style than his previous hand at pop-culture necromancy (the fitfully amusing, mostly trivial Sherlock Holmes pictures).
 The consequence-free, athletic jumble of the film’s everywhere-at-once style is crafty if not necessarily cunning, from John Mathieson’s hyper-saturated cinematography to Oliver Scholl’s production design, which jubilantly reminisces about a cardboard cut-out idea of the ‘60s rather than pretending to capture the real-deal.

 It’s all very conditional and ephemeral, of course, swapping the dictates of solemnity for a bylaw of fresh-faced silliness that works only and exclusively in the moment.
 But Ritchie, whose only real trick as a director is his hyper-kinetic directorial tantrum, has at least discovered a property that doesn’t feel like it is being infringed on by a stylistic mismatch.
 There’s no congestion here, no airs, no blockbuster-as-monastery.
-Not exactly sublime, but the carousel of sequences and sabotages does find room for grace notes, like an absurdist, implicit excoriation of the show-and-tell action scene norm when a presumptively woolly boat chase with Hammer as the star is observed primarily, nearly exclusively even, in the background of a resting, reticent Cavill waiting on the shore in a car while munching down on some snack-food that shows up just in time for him to enjoy himself.
+Not exactly sublime, but the carousel of sequences and sabotages does find room for grace notes, like an absurdist, implicit dismissal of the show-and-tell action scene norm when a presumptively woolly boat chase with Hammer as the star is observed primarily, nearly exclusively even, in the background of a resting, reticent Cavill waiting on the shore in a car while munching down on some snack-food that shows up just in time for him to enjoy himself.

 Here, Ritchie’s snappy style ascends to the level of reflexive popcorn-munching, as the action star becomes the action audience and the director upends his more-is-more style like a particularly wily saboteur by giving us so much less, which ends up being so much more.
 Moments like these triangulate the chic, laid-back subversiveness of the original show, which was in its day a plucky peace offering amidst Cold War strife with an American and a Russian operative working in heated unison.
 Released in 2015 amidst a miasma of bludgeoning, self-serious blockbusters, The Man From UNCLE is a respite from a decidedly different brand of forced sobriety.